-15.2.2.8.8.5 Å brief evaluation of the training.
+15.2.2.8.9.3 A brief evaluation of the training.
 It is expected that individuals returning from training will present pertinent information to their discipline or lab.
 The information may be disseminated as part of a discipline/lab meeting or in a briefing email distributed to discipline/lab members.
-Providing a copy of the email or meeting minute notes will fulfill this requirement (the training evaluation is not necessary for required annual trainings, training in which all pertinent staff have attended, ISP supervisor related training, or other non-career development seminars/classes).
+Providing the Quality Manager with a copy of the email or meeting minute notes will fulfill this requirement.

 - 5.2.3 Forensic Services uses personnel who are employed by or under contract to Forensic Services.
 All personnel, whether under contract to Forensic Services or employed by Forensic Services, are properly supervised, competent, and work in accordance with the management system. - 5.2.4 Current job descriptions for managerial, scientific, and technical support personnel involved in examination are updated and maintained by ISP Human Resources and are available on the Idaho Department of Human Resources website.
-Minimum contents of job descriptions include where applicable:
+Minimum contents of